marckean/AzurePolicyWorkshop/README.md

 - Scope
   - We look at two types of scope here.
 Deployment scope and Policy scope

-- Deployment of test resources (Lab)
+- Deployment of test Azure resources (Lab)
-  - In this lab, we use BICEP templates to deploy test Azure resources in order to test Azure Policy against.
+  - In this lab, we use Bicep templates to deploy test Azure resources in order to test Azure Policy against.
 We use pre-written Bicep templates in order to deploy what we need
   - This is a lab exercise

 - Effects